 The rugby union lineout has very strategic importance in how rugby is played.
 Because the line-out is contestable in rugby, it makes kicking the ball out a very common and strategic option as your team has realistic chance of regaining possession in a rugby union lineout.

 Also, in rugby the usual strategy is to try and ensure as much of the game is played in the opposition’s half.
 In fact, one of the key statistics mentioned in televised games is the amount of rugby played in each team’s half.
 Therefore, kicking the ball out downfield then contesting or at least disrupting the rugby lineout is a good way of keeping the play away from your tryline.
 Modern goal kickers can often kick penalties anywhere from the halfway line.
 Therefore it makes sense to try and put as much space between them and your goal posts as possible, in case your team gives away a penalty.

 WHAT HAPPENS AFTER THE LINEOUT?

 Anything can happen during or after a lineout.
 Even if it is your throw in, your team may concede a penalty or a scrum to the opposing team.
 If the lineout is not executed properly the other team may catch the ball, or the opposing team may read your lineout and steal the ball.

 However, if everything goes according to plan and the team with the throw in retains possession, then usually one of two things happen.
 Firstly, the player who is lifted to catch the ball holds on to it, and his team mates huddle around him and form a maul, slowly walking the ball forward.
 The other team is forced to combat the maul by forming a huddle of their own and pushing against the other team.

-The second common option is that the ball is cleared as quickly as possible to the backline.
+The second most common option after the rugby lineout, is that the ball is cleared as quickly as possible to the backline.
 For this to be as quick as possible, the lineout jumper who catches the ball throws this out to the halfback while he is still elevated in the air.
 The halfback will then pass this out to his backline.